 This past month I had my first foray into the conference-side of academic life.
 I presented two papers—or rather, two parts of the same paper—at two conferences.
 I'd like to share some of my experiences and reflections from these events.
 Washington, D.C.
 The first paper I presented was “Parsing Oneness Pentecostal Christology” at the Society… Continue reading A Tale of Two Conferences

 Science fiction can be a great place to illustrate philosophical and, as it turns out, theological concepts.
 Really, it's one means that we can use to get our intuitions going about the plausibility, or even coherence, of ideas.
 Science fiction can be a great place to propose what philosopher's call "thought experiments."
 James Cameron's Avatar is one… Continue reading The Incarnation and James Cameron’s Avatar

 Now that Faith and Philosophy is open-access, I've collated some links to a number of papers on topics that interest me.
 I may add more topics over time.
 Hopefully somebody else will find this useful!
 There's no better place to start than Alvin Plantinga's "Advice to Christian Philosophers."
 Navigate to: Aquinas · Classical Theism · Incarnation · Trinity… Continue reading Some Faith and Philosophy Papers by Topic

-A number of years ago I discovered Dr. Dale Tuggy's website, and I ran into an argument that turned me agnostic about my views about God and Jesus.
-At the time I was a Oneness Pentecostal, so I held to the view that Jesus is the Father Incarnate.
-Back then I was a history and… Continue reading A Solution to Dale Tuggy’s Argument against Oneness Pentecostal Christology
+Dr. Tuggy has provided a charitable response to this post on one of his podcast episodes.
+My thanks to him for taking the time to do this.
+A number of years ago I discovered Dr. Dale Tuggy's website, and I ran into an argument that turned me agnostic about my views about God and Jesus.… Continue reading A Solution to Dale Tuggy’s Argument against Oneness Pentecostal Christology